Sign up for email updates

 Mike was elected Dudley South’s Member of Parliament at the last General Election in May 2015.

-Earlier this year Mike was very fortunate to survive after becoming seriously ill with sepsis.
+In 2017, Mike was very fortunate to survive after becoming seriously ill with sepsis.
 Although he was placed into a medically-induced coma on life support and given just a ten per cent chance of surviving, Mike's life was saved thanks to the excellent care and treatment provided by doctors and nurses at Russells Hall Hospital.
 Mike has used his experience to help raise awareness of sepsis – a condition that kills 44,000 people in Britain each year – working with the UK Sepsis Trust and raising the issue at Prime Minister's Questions in the House of Commons.

-Unusually for a new MP, Mike has already been able to get a new law passed – the first local MP to table a successful Private Members Bill since 1980.
+Unusually for a relatively new MP, Mike has already been able to get a new law passed – the first local MP to table a successful Private Members Bill since 1980.
 His Riot Compensation Act means that West Midlands Police will no longer face unlimited costs if there are ever serious riots in the future, whilst protecting local residents and small businesses who suffer losses.
 The previous law was so old that it didn’t even allow for motor vehicles – cars will now be covered!

 Mike and his family moved to Dudley Borough shortly after he was born and Dudley has been home ever since Mike is the son of a retired West Midlands Police Constable and, at the time that he was born, his mother ran a local authority children's home in Birmingham.